ironhack-rmt-materials/wd-lesson-guide-and-resources/legacy-content/SSR - Handlebars - c - Layouts & Partials.md

 ## Intro

-Layout: reuse code for all pages (ex. navigation menu, footer...).
+Layout: reuse code for all pages (e.g. navigation menu, footer...).
 - example: add a navigation menu at the top of all pages